bufbuild/protobuf-es/MANUAL.md

 projects: { [key: string]: string } = {};
 ```

-Map fields will have an empty object as a default value.
+Map fields have an empty object as the default value.

 > [!NOTE]
 >
-> ECMAScript Map objects have great support for key types, but many popular libraries do not support them correctly yet.
+> ECMAScript Map objects have great support for key types, but many popular libraries don't support them correctly yet.
 > For this reason, we use an object to represent map fields.

 ### Oneof fields